3 4 Cup X 4

 • Crafting and DIY: Many craft projects, like making candles or soap, require precise measurements.
 Scaling up a project involves multiplying ingredient quantities, just like in baking.

 • Engineering and Construction: While less common with cups, the principle applies to other units of measurement.
-For instance, calculating material quantities for construction projects often involves multiplying volume or weight measurements.
+To give you an idea, calculating material quantities for construction projects often involves multiplying volume or weight measurements.

 • Chemical Mixtures and Solutions: In chemistry and related fields, accurate measurements are crucial.
 Scaling up a solution often requires multiplying the volume of each component.